HelfrixTV/SpyroRandomLevelsMod/README.md

 4. Put your spyroRandomLevels.bin and spyroRandomLevels.cue files into the same directory and launch like any other ps1 game in your emulator of choice!

-note for duckstation emulation: You need to set the settings->Console->CD-ROM Emulation->Seek Speedup to anything but default
+Note for duckstation emulation: You need to set the settings->Console->CD-ROM Emulation->Seek Speedup to anything other than default

 # Compiling